Blizzard/d3-api-docs/README.md

 ## Artisan Information

-Access detailed artison information through the Artisan API.
+Access detailed artisan information through the Artisan API.
 Use it to fetch a single artisan at a time through an HTTP GET request to a URL describing the artisan resource.

 ```plain
 artisan ::= "blacksmith" | "jeweler"